CloudLabs-Samples/EduLabs/Hashicorp/Terraform Cloud with Azure/01- Terraform Cloud Setup.md

 IMPORTANT: DO NOT SKIP THIS NEXT STEP:

-7 Naviagate back to Azure portal and click on **Cloud shell** and ensure that Powershell is selected.
+7. Navigate back to Azure portal and click on **Cloud shell** and ensure that Powershell is selected.

 8. All the required files for the lab are already provisioned within the environment.